NFL Week 14 playoff scenarios: Cardinals, Packers, Bucs can punch their tickets

 13. Miami Dolphins (6-7)

 Facing elimination: The New York Jets (3-9) and Jacksonville Jaguars (2-10) will be eliminated with losses.
+They also can be eliminated with wins by various other teams.

 Eliminated: Houston Texans (2-10)